beezwax/fmslogs/README.md

 - 'h': hours from now
 - 'd': days since midnight today (e.g., '2d' would be from midnight yesterday)

+### -c, --check-connectivity
+Verify basic connectivity to various server components, and display SSL TLS version and hostnames.
+Where possible, both internal and external interfaces are checked, since external connections are routed via a reverse proxy through the web server.
+Also see the related -N/--network option.

 ### -e, --edit
 Opens a log file in an editor.
 If the standard shell environment variable $EDITOR is set for the user, the file will be opened using that command.